cleber-mf/data_curation/README.md

 # smacc_curation

-* The "datasets" folder contains the Heli-SMACC and SMACC databases
+* The "datasets" folder contains the Heli-SMACC and SMACC databases.

 * The "curation_workflows" folder contains the KNIME workflows used for curation of Heli-SMACC and SMACC databases.
-A third generic workflow is also included containing all the steps necessary for data curation of chemogenomics data follwing the best practices
+A third generic workflow is also included containing all the steps necessary for data curation of chemogenomics data following the best practices.